Deb2k/App-backend/README.md

-SqLite and expressed used here to make a complete backend with authentication
+SqLite and Express used here to make a complete backend with authentication